List of alien races in Marvel Comics: Herms

-The Herms are a race of whale-like creatures with yellow-white skin that can absorb all manner of electromagnetic energy for strength and substance, which can also allow them to briefly transform into beings of pure energy; they can apparently travel through intergalactic space in energy form.
+The Herms are a whale-like species with yellow-white skin that can absorb all manner of electromagnetic energy for strength and substance, which can also allow them to briefly transform into beings of pure energy; they can apparently travel through intergalactic space in energy form.
 Klaatu is a Herm.
-First seen in The Incredible Hulk (vol. 2) #136 (February 1971).

 Hibers

-The Hibers are a humanoid race with a similar appearance to Earth humans, except that they are all entirely hairless.
-Their home planet is Hiberlac, sixth from the sun in the Hunyoc star system in the Milky Way galaxy.
-They spend their entire lives in suspended animation, coming out only once every thousand years when the planet thaws.
-First seen in Rom #67 (June 1985).
+The Hibers are a humanoid species who resemble humans, but lack hair.
+Their home planet is Hiberlac, sixth from the sun in the Hunyoc star system in the Milky Way.
+They spend most of their lives in suspended animation, coming out only once every thousand years when the planet thaws.

 Hodinns

-The Hodinns are one of the many alien races that were integrated into the Shi'ar Empire.
-A race of sapient suns who're on the verge of dying out, there are two known Hodinn who served in the Shi'ar imperial guard.
-One known as G-Type who was supposedly killed by Xorn, while another was a convict recruited by Gabriel Summers into his Praetorian Imperial Guard then killed by the primary guardsmen when Havok drained his stellar energy.
-First appeared in New X-Men #124.
+The Hodinns are one of the many alien species that were integrated into the Shi'ar Empire.
+A species of sapient suns who're on the verge of dying out, there are two known Hodinn who served in the Shi'ar imperial guard.
+One known as G-Type who was supposedly killed by Xorn, while another was a convict recruited by Vulcan into his Praetorian Imperial Guard then killed by the primary guardsmen when Havok drained his stellar energy.

 Hodomurians

-The Hodomurians are an alien race.
-Century is a Hodomurian.
+The Hodomurians are a species originating from an unnamed planet.
+Century is a Hodomurian created from the minds of 100 Hodomurians after their planet was destroyed.

 Honchi

-The Honchi are a race of slug-like aliens.
+The Honchi are a slug-like species.

 Horde

 The Horde are a species of cosmic insect-like beings that serve the Fulcrum (who gives the energy to the opposing forces), balancing the universe on the opposite side of the Celestials; whereas the Celestials are instruments of creation, the Horde are used as an instrument of destruction.
 While the Horde prefer to feed on infant worlds, they can also target Celestials due to the great energy flowing within them.
 Whenever a Celestial is infected, the powerful cosmic being either dies as its energy is consumed by the Horde or worse, mutates into a rabid creature known as a Dark Celestial.
-Every planet whose life was experimented by the Celestials, resulted in two races of opposite moralities.
+Every planet whose life was experimented on by the Celestials, resulted in two species with opposite moralities.
 If the worse won over the better, the Horde were given that planet's life form's energy.
 If the better won over the worse, the Celestials were given energy to experiment more.

 Horusians

-The Horusians are a humanoid race with brown or yellow skin, that averages 7 ft tall.
-They come from the planet Horus IV in the Horus star system in the Milky Way galaxy.
+The Horusians are a humanoid species with brown or yellow skin, that averages 7 ft tall.
+They come from the planet Horus IV in the Horus star system in the Milky Way.
 Using machines, they can simulate psionic powers, and disguise themselves as the native gods of whatever planet they visit in order to inspire awe.
 When they visited Earth, they wore masks to make them resemble the gods of Heliopolis.
-First seen in The Incredible Hulk (vol. 2) #145 (November 1971).